pippinbarr/it-is-as-if-you-were-on-your-phone/process/journal.md

 So those are I think the main concerns.
 None of them are actually all that high challenge, just a thing to do.
 I guess I try out the different potential textual approaches specifically.

 I haven't written a Why for this project.
 Let me do that.

+## High praise; explainers; bye zen (2025-02-26)

+Been a few days since journaling - that seems to be the pattern with this one.
+Often with projects I'll journal every day, but this one I think is probably sufficiently clear in my mind it's less needed.
+Although I've definitely been wobbling through confusion as well.

+### High praise

+I mentioned above that the game generally makes sense to people.
+That continues, which is encouraging.
+Most notably last night (I think?)
+Felix and I were FaceTime-ing with Jim and Mary in New Zealand and a message notification came up on my phone (which we were using).
+Felix instinctively swiped it away and we looked at each other for a beat.
+Then a couple of moments later he said something along the lines of "do you remember that ball and arrow game? that was fun" - meaning this game, *It is as if you were on your phone*.
+Clearly this is great because having a six year old remember enjoying playing your abstract game about social camouflage and stripping back interactions into almost-nothingness is... very cool.
+Also I really liked the way it was linked to him interacting with the phone in a "normal" functional way, and remembering the game through that feeling.
+This general argument that there's something purely to the *feeling* of *doing something* is also important - it's something I've kind of played down as I've worked on the game because I've become more focused on the idea of camouflage/pretending, but the satisfaction around just *doing a thing* and seeing it work is not to be trifled with.

+### Explainers

+Part of recent work was creating a menu and and info screen which I dropped some lorem ipsum into.
+I did that in no small part because when I tried to explain the game in a very small space I really, really struggled.
+And I think a huge part of *that* was that there's such a signficant difference in intent between the "normal mode" and the "zen mode".
+It felt very odd and disjunction to be talking about them both on the same screen.

+So.......

+### Bye Zen

+I've passed the game over to David W for comment since he has spent a lot of time using a videogame in a meditative way (Playne).
+But my growing feeling is that the zen mode just doesn't really work right now.
+It's too distinct from the main project, it's not about pretending you're on your phone and I think that if I'm going to pursue it as an idea (using phone interactions as a form of meditation) I need to give it its own space to breathe and be its own thing.

+This is also going on small bits of feedback where it seems like the zen part of things just isn't all that clear.
+I can explain it (as to Jonathan at lunch yesterday) and there's a degree of sense (I think particularly in thinking about awareness of phone interactions as a form of focused attention, kind of sensual etc.) but it's kind of awkward, and I don't think it's helping the shape of the bigger thing.

+So... bye zen!